 Introduction

-1.1 Role of Standards Development
+This clause shall not be modified except to identify this Working Group.

+In today’s technological environment, standards play a critical role in product development and market competitiveness.
+In the IEEE, the responsibility for how a standard originates and evolves is managed by a Standards Committee.
+It is essential in the management of a standard’s development to avoid any actions by the Standards Committee, Working Group, or the participants that result in a violation of procedures.
+These procedures establish the necessary framework for a sound standardization process.

+These Policies and Procedures (P&P) outline the orderly transaction of standards activities of the IEEE 802 Local Area Network/Metropolitan Area Network (LAN/MAN) Standards Committee all Working Groups, hereinafter referred to as “the Working Group.”

+Conduct

 This clause shall not be modified.

-In today’s technological environment, standards play a critical role in product development and market competitiveness.
-Responsibility for how a standard evolves begins in the Working Group.
-Every input, behavior, and action has both a contributory and a potential legal consequence.
-These procedures help protect Working Group participants and the IEEE by establishing the necessary framework for a sound standardization process.

-Adherence to these Policies and Procedures is an essential asset in determining the applicability of IEEE’s indemnification policy.
+Meeting attendees and participants in standards activities shall demonstrate respect and courtesy toward each other and shall allow each participant a fair and equal opportunity to contribute to the meeting discussion.
+While participating in IEEE standards development activities, all participants, including but not limited to, individuals, entity representatives, entity members, entities participating directly in the entity process, and entities participating indirectly in the individual process shall act in accordance with all applicable laws (nation-based and international), the IEEE Code of Conduct, the IEEE Code of Ethics, and with IEEE SA Standards Board Bylaws (see IEEE SA Standards Board Bylaws clause on “Participation in IEEE standards development”) and IEEE SA Standards Board Operations Manual.

+A Working Group Chair who suspects persistent violation of these principles or standards by an individual shall refer the matter to the Standards Committee.

-1.2 Modifications to These Procedures
+Modifications to These Procedures

-This clause shall not be modified, except to identify Working Group.
+This clause shall not be modified.

-These Policies and Procedures outline the orderly transaction of business by an IEEE 802 Working Group (WG) or Technical Advisory Group (TAG), hereinafter referred to as “the Working Group”.

-The Working Group may amend these procedures with the approval of its Sponsor.
-The Sponsor may modify these procedures.
-Modification in this context means that material in these procedures may be modified as long as that clause is not indicated as one that cannot be changed.
-It is strongly recommended that all subjects included in these procedures are addressed by the Working Group or Sponsor.
-(See also Clause 7.)
+The Working Group may modify these procedures with the approval of its Standards Committee.
+The Standards Committee may modify these procedures.
+Modification in this context means that material in these procedures may be modified as long as that clause is not indicated as one that shall not be changed.
+The IEEE SA Audit Committee (AudCom) strongly recommends that all subjects included in these procedures are addressed by the Working Group or Standards Committee.

+None of the rules or requirements in these P&P may be suspended.

-1.3 Hierarchy
+Hierarchy

-This clause shall not be modified except to identify the specific, superior procedures of the Sponsor by name.
-For societies that may not have a Technical Committee or
+This clause shall not be modified except to insert the name of the Standards Committee and remove the brackets.

-Standards Committee, that document item can be deleted from the list.
-When this list does not include all documents appropriate for the Sponsor(s) of the Working Group, it may be necessary to add items to the list.

 Participants engaged in the development of standards shall comply with applicable federal, state, and international laws.
-In addition, for standards matters, the latest version of several documents takes precedence over these procedures in the following order:
+In addition, for standards matters, the latest version of several documents take precedence over these procedures in the following order:

-New York State Not-for-Profit Corporation Law IEEE Certificate of Incorporation IEEE Constitution
+New York State Not-for-Profit Corporation Law

+IEEE Certificate of Incorporation

+IEEE Constitution

 IEEE Bylaws

 IEEE Policies

-IEEE Board of Directors Resolutions IEEE Standards Association Operations Manual
+IEEE Board of Directors Resolutions

+IEEE Standards Association (IEEE SA) Operations Manual

-IEEE-SA Board of Governors Resolutions IEEE-SA Standards Board Bylaws
+IEEE SA Board of Governors Resolutions

+IEEE SA Standards Board Bylaws

-IEEE-SA Standards Board Operations Manual
+IEEE SA Standards Board Operations Manual

-IEEE-SA Standards Board Resolutions
+IEEE SA Standards Board Resolutions

-IEEE 802 LAN/MAN Standards Committee (LMSC) Policies and Procedures
+Policies and Procedures of the IEEE 802 Local Area Network/Metropolitan Area Network (LAN/MAN) Standards Committee

-Additional rules governing Working Group operations are located in the IEEE 802 LAN/MAN Standards Committee (LMSC) Operations Manual.
-The IEEE 802 LMSC Operations Manual takes precedence over a Working Group Operations Manual.
+For matters pertaining to Open Source, the IEEE SA BOG Open Source Committee (OSCom) Operations Manual.

-Robert's Rules of Order Newly Revised (RONR) is the recommended guide on questions of parliamentary procedure not addressed in these procedures.
+Robert’s Rules of Order Newly Revised (RONR) is the recommended guide on questions of parliamentary procedure not addressed in these procedures.

-1.4 Fundamental Principles of Operation
+Fundamental Principles of Standards Development

 This clause shall not be modified.

-For the development of standards, openness and due process are mandatory.

-Openness means that any person who has, or could be reasonably expected to have, a direct and material interest, and who meets the requirements of these procedures, has a right to participate by:
+For the development of standards, openness and due process shall be applied.
+Openness and due process mean that any person with an interest who meets the requirements of these procedures, has a right to participate by:

-Attending Working Group meetings (in person or electronically)

-Becoming a member of the Working Group

-Becoming an officer of the Working Group

 Expressing a position and its basis,

 Having that position considered, and